Sabircodr/sortAlgo/Graphs/GREADME.md

 ### Heap Sort
 __Heap Sort__ is a comparison-based sorting algorithm that is part of the selection sort family.
 It works by creating a binary heap from the elements to be sorted and then repeatedly removing the largest (or smallest) element from the heap and placing it at the end of the sorted array.
-It has an average and worst-case time complexity of $O(nlogn)$, making it efficient for sorting large datasets.
+It has an average and worst-case time complexity of $O(n log n)$, making it efficient for sorting large datasets.

 #### Table
 Below is the dataset representing the average runtime of ```Heap Sort``` for different dataset sizes, calculated from 10 trials: